 The main charter of the OIC includes an article stipulating the importance of promoting member states’ support for good governance, democracy, human rights, fundamental freedoms, and the rule of law both nationally and internationally.
 However, the Charter does not mention freedom of association specifically.
 In fact, this term cannot be found in any of the documents available on the OIC website.

-The concept of human rights within the OIC is somewhat limited because it was established with the aim of protecting Muslims from colonization forces or other external forces.
+The concept of human rights within the OIC is somewhat limited because it was established with the aim of protecting Muslims from colonization or other external forces.
 It does not address human rights obligations of member states directly.
 However, Article 2 item 7 in Chapter I of the new OIC Charter, adopted in Dakar Summit in 2008, urges member states to “uphold and promote good governance, democracy, human rights and fundamental freedoms, and the rule of law” at the national and international levels.
-Moreover, Chapter VIII of the “Ten-Year Program of Action,” adopted by the Extra-ordinary Summit in Mecca in 2005, calls for greater efforts to increase political participation, achieve equity, concretize civil freedoms and social justice and promote transparency and accountability in the OIC member States.
+Moreover, Chapter VIII of the “Ten-Year Program of Action,” adopted by the Extra-ordinary Summit in Mecca in 2005, calls for greater efforts to increase political participation, achieve equity, concretize civil freedoms and social justice, and promote transparency and accountability in the OIC member States.

-The OIC’s partnership with civil society is generally limited to working with some religious institutions like Al Azhar in Egypt, or the Association of Muslim Scholars, that are invited to attend and sometimes participate in the sessions of the conference.
+The OIC’s partnership with civil society is generally limited to working with some religious institutions like Al Azhar in Egypt, or the Association of Muslim Scholars, which are invited to attend and sometimes participate in the sessions of the Conference.
 The OIC also cooperates with the King Abdullah bin Abdulaziz International Centre for Interreligious and Intercultural Dialogue (KAICIID), with which it has a project to promote religious dialogue and tolerance.
-Although these organizations are considered part of civil society in its broadest definition, however, many are directly linked to OIC member state governments, either through the appointment of their presidents or through funding.
-Hence, these organizations do not represent an independent civil society.
+Although these organizations are considered part of civil society in its broadest definition, many are directly linked to OIC member state governments, either through the appointment of their presidents or through funding.
+Hence, these organizations do not represent independent civil society.
 As for activities with CSOs, the OIC’s website does not mention any joint activities with CSOs.

 While we aim to maintain information that is as current as possible, we realize that situations can rapidly change.
 If you are aware of any additional information or inaccuracies on this page, please keep us informed; write to ICNL at email@example.com.